-- Looked After Children and previously Looked After Children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+- 1. Looked After Children and previously Looked After Children. - 2.
 Children with a sibling already 'on-roll' at Meridian Angel Primary School, who will be on roll when the child is admitted. - 3.
 Children whom the Governors accept have an exceptional medical or social need for a place at the school. - 4.
 Children living at an address within the agreed Priority Admissions Zone.
-See below - 5.
-Other children living in the parishes of All Saints with St Michael, Edmonton and St Peter with St Martin, St John's Edmonton. - 6.
+See below. - 5.
+Other children living in the parish of St John's Upper Edmonton - 6.
+Other children living in the parishes of All Saints with St Michael, Edmonton and St Peter with St Martin, Edmonton. - 7.
 Other children, with priority to those living closest to the school.